abpframework/abp/docs/en/Blog-Posts/2020-09-17 v3_2_Preview/POST.md

 > **A fix for the 3.2.0-rc.1**
 >
-> There is a bug in the `3.2.0-rc.1` that prevents HttpApi.Host project run properly, when you try to login to the application.
-Follow the steps explained in the [#5457](https://github.com/abpframework/abp/issues/5457) to fix for your solution, before ruuning it.
-It will be resolved with `3.2.0-rc.2`.
+> There is a bug in the `3.2.0-rc.1` that prevents `HttpApi.Host` project run properly, when you try to login to the application. **Follow the steps explained in the [#5457](https://github.com/abpframework/abp/issues/5457) for the `HttpApi.Host` project** to fix it for your solution, before running it.
+It will be resolved with the `3.2.0-rc.2`.

 #### Run the Application

-* Run the `.DbMigrator` project to create the database and seed the initial data.
+* Run the `DbMigrator` project to create the database and seed the initial data.
 * Run the `HttpApi.Host` project for the server side.
-* Run the `.Blazor` project to start the Blazor UI.
+* Run the `Blazor` project to start the Blazor UI.

 Use `admin` as the username and `1q2w3E*` as the password to login to the application.